vvdleun/audiostreamerscrobbler/README.md

 See the Last FM entry for more detailed instructions on the authorization process, the process is very much the same with GNU FM.
 Note that at the time of writing, AudioStreamerScrobbler client is not known by GNU FM, so it will show as an unknown client/API keys for the time being.
 After authorizing, just copy and paste it and place the returned session key in the "sessionKey" value in the config.json's "gnufm" entry.

-#### ListenBrainz

-Support will be coming soon, it is very high on my priority list.

 ### Configuring scrobble errors parameters

 As this program was created for Raspberry pi-alike devices, it currently can only register songs that could not be scrobbled in volatile memory (storing them on the filesystem will damage SD cards on the long run).
 This means that the program will not persist them and when quitting the application before it had a chance to scrobble the songs, those scrobbles will be lost forever.